sile-typesetter/sile/README.md

 This will place the SILE libraries and executable in a sensible location.

+### Default font

+The default font used by SILE is Gentium Plus, available from [here][gentium].
+If this font is not installed on your system, you won't be able to use the examples without modification.

 ### Testing

 If all goes well you should be able to compile one of the sample documents like this: